open-neuromorphic/open-neuromorphic.github.io/content/blog/announcing-2026-executive-committee/index.md

 1.  **Educational Pipelines:** Developing the **"Zero to Silicon"** series and hybrid events to create clear on-ramps for undergraduates.
 2.  **Open Source Advocacy:** Continuing to highlight open tools while encouraging proprietary groups to engage with the community transparently.
 3.  **Knowledge Retention:** Exploring tools to better capture technical discussions in Discord, turning ephemeral chats into permanent resources.
-4.  **Community Competitions:** Collaborating with partners like Project Phaser to introduce benchmarking competitions that drive innovation.
+4.  **Community Competitions:** Collaborating with partners like Project PHASOR to introduce benchmarking competitions that drive innovation.